mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 Bizarre bank payout process where they need my bank's address rather than auto-populating.
 Can only pay out above $100.

+### Gotcha: Minimum increment is 70 cents

+Even though calling the API seems to work, it doesn't do anything, at least in Sandbox.
+Only the preview announces the problem.

 ## Other providers that don't meet my criteria

 ### Stripe